 The first time you switch the radio on, factory settings are in effect.
-You may want to change some of these settings immediately, such as the volume level.
+You may want to change some of these settings immediately, such as the volume level and menu options.
 Review this manual first, and make any necessary changes after referring to the appropriate section.
 Enter your current settings in the form provided in Appendix V.